-We know from the research done by the National Plasterers Council, the American Concrete Institute and the Portland Cement Association that the curing process takes time.
-During the curing time, plaster is at its most vulnerable.
-Calcium Hydroxide (Ca(OH)2) remains soluble until it carbonates into calcium carbonate (CaCO3) to reinforce the strength of the cement...and that curing process takes months.
+We know from the research done by the National Plasterers Council, the American Concrete Institute, and the Portland Cement Association that the cement curing process takes time.
+During the curing time, plaster is vulnerable.
+Calcium Hydroxide (Ca(OH)2) remains soluble until it carbonates into calcium carbonate (CaCO3), which reinforces the strength of the cement...and that curing process takes months.
 It continues on indefinitely for many years.

 We also know that slightly-positive LSI removes the water's ability to leech out calcium from a new surface.
 Water is incapable of over-saturating itself with calcium.
-So...........if we prevent the water from stealing valuable calcium while the plaster is most vulnerable, that's a good thing.
+So if we prevent the water from stealing calcium hydroxide from the cement while the plaster is most vulnerable, that's a good thing.

 Problems that can occur with the Orenda Startup™

-No, the switcheroo is not perfect, but it's effective at stopping the issue and allowing you to regain control of the chemistry.
-If and when we (or anyone else) figure out a better way to correct the chemistry, we will publish it immediately.
+We know this is not perfect, but it is effective at stopping the issue and allowing you to regain control of the chemistry.
+It's the best we can do, given the circumstances.

 We had a customer do a startup with a faulty test kit.
 Their test that showed 120 ppm calcium in the source water...but in reality, the source water had 300 ppm calcium.
-Our procedure would have said to adjust alkalinity first...but instead, calcium was added, thinking there was only 120 ppm filling the pool.
+Our procedure would have said to adjust alkalinity first...but instead, calcium chloride was added, thinking there was only 120 ppm filling the pool.
 The result was a lot of snow that kept coming back, day after day.

 Orenda Startup™ Failures look almost identical

 Both overshooting and undershooting the LSI leads to dust, which uniformly falls onto the surface.
-High calcium hardness or high LSI does not have the ability to create unique marks and blemishes here and there, like straight lines, angles or foot prints.
-Calcium is blind, and if dust occurs, it's happening everywhere.
-Which brings us to our final point here:
+High calcium hardness or high LSI does not have the ability to create unique marks and blemishes like straight lines, angles, or foot prints.
+It never has, and never will.

 Our startup is about preventing the loss of calcium so the cement in the plaster can cure properly.
 It neither creates nor conceals visible flaws from application or acid exposure.
 Here are some of the most common issues we see that have nothing to do with startup water chemistry.
 These are pre-existing conditions left behind by plaster application:

-Now again, a method like a hot start would burn off the outermost layer of the plaster surface, and many of these problems would be removed...but you would also be removing valuable calcium hydroxide from the surface, which compromises the surface long term.
+Again, a method like a hot start would burn off the outermost layer of the plaster surface, and many of these problems would be removed...but you would also be removing valuable calcium hydroxide from the surface, which compromises it long-term.
 With an LSI startup like ours or the Bicarb startup, these marks stay.

-Not only do we not cause these problems, our startup physically cannot cause these problems, nor remove them.
+Not only does water in the pool not cause these problems, our startup physically cannot cause these problems (nor remove them).
 We are open about the benefits AND limitations of our products and procedures.
-If you have marks like these, that's a separate issue that needs to be handled.
+If you have marks like the ones shown above, that's a separate issue that needs to be handled.